-Catch basins are designed such that most litter and leaves get "caught" and do not enter the sewer system.
-When too much debris builds up, the catch basins become clogged and can flood streets and homes.
+Catch basins and storm drains are designed such that most litter and leaves get "caught" and do not enter the sewer system.
+When too much debris builds up, the catch basins can become clogged and can flood streets and homes.

 Storage/Transport Boxes: Massive Underground Storage Tanks Around the City